 Material and Methods

 Sample analyzed.
-We expanded the tetrapod dataset [15] by constructing networks of the forefins of several SECAD tetrapods (Table 1).
+We doubled the tetrapod dataset [15] by constructing networks of the forefins of 19 SECAD tetrapods (Table 1).
 Data were selected based on the most complete published forefins and/or first-hand examinations, selecting the most representative morphotypes of each group, to have a comprehensive sample of variability.
 See Table S1 for details.

 Construction of networks and analyses.
 All anatomical connections between bony elements of the forefins were carefully defined manually, considering either bone-bone and/or bone-cartilage connections.
 These models were digitalized in Gephi [16] and depicted with the Force Atlas 2 layout algorithm; see Suppl.
 Information for adjacency matrices.
-Metrics were calculated with the Gephi algorithms, excluding heterogeneity and parcellation that were calculated as in [15], but using the communities detected in Gephi.
-The main descriptors used to analyze the networks are: density (how many connections exist compared to the maximum ones), heterogeneity (how the connections are distributed across the network), clustering (how well integrated the various elements are with their immediate surroundings), and parcellation (the degree of modularity of the network); see [15] for further information.
+Metrics were calculated with Gephi algorithms, excluding heterogeneity and parcellation that were calculated as in [15], but using the communities detected in Gephi; we followed Calatayud et al. [17] rationale to ensure the best community detection.
+The main descriptors used to analyze the networks are: density (how many connections exist compared to the maximum ones), heterogeneity (how the connections are distributed across the network), clustering (how well integrated the various elements are with their immediate surroundings), and parcellation (the degree of anatomical modularity of the network); see [15] for further information.
 Individual bones are colored according to their Betweenness Centrality (how many times are included in the shortest path between any pair of nodes), as a measure of their importance in the forefin.
-Principal component analysis (PCA) and PERMANOVA were performed in PAST [17].
+Principal component analysis (PCA) and PERMANOVA were performed in PAST [18].

 Figure 1.
 From fin to limb and back again.
 Anatomical Networks showing the forelimb-to-forefin transition in SECAD tetrapods stemming from a basic tetrapod limb, highlighting the main types of morphological changes.
 See Fig. 2 for silhouette credits.